 On 30 November 2016 our baby girl's life changed forever.
 Over a few months our beautiful daughter Lilly was (unbeknown to me) showing signs of Type 1 diabetes.
 I didn’t recognise the symptoms and couldn’t put my finger on what was happening to my little girl.

 Lilly has always been a happy, caring, polite little girl who loved life and school.
 All of a sudden Lilly’s behaviour changed.
-She become very moody, argumentative and full of attitude.
-I put this change of behaviour down to the fact that we’d just found out Lilly was being bullied at school and Lilly always had 100% of my attention.
-I’d just had my second baby and I was suffering from post-natal depression.
+She became very moody, argumentative and full of attitude.
+I put this change of behaviour down to the fact that we’d just found out Lilly was being bullied at school.
+I’d just had my second baby and I was suffering from post-natal depression, before this Lilly had 100% of my attention.

 Lilly started not wanting to go to school.
 It became extremely difficult to get her up in the mornings.
 She would say her tummy and head were hurting.
 By the time we got to school she would be running around happy.
 Then Lilly started randomly being sick in the mornings so I would keep her off school.